Breadcrumbs

 image-20240604-115604.png

-The table will move to your set white reference location and take the white reference.
+If you have configured to capture a new white reference, the table will move to your set white reference location and take the white reference.

-The image will then be taken.
+The image will then be taken and stored.

 image-20240604-115939.png